 That might sound like a tall order, but it’s a hugely rewarding career path.
 This master’s degree is an excellent opportunity for you to develop a unique blend of practical engineering and management-orientated learning.
 Our expert team will support you in building your specialist systems engineering knowledge and skills, focusing on mechanical engineering.
 Completing this course successfully should make you highly employable in a range of sectors and settings.

 The course meets professional institution standards in the UK and Europe and addresses a range of contemporary issues in engineering and engineering management.
 If you’re looking to take a systems-based approach to engineering management, this course is could be ideal.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 This master's degree addresses contemporary engineering and engineering management issues.
 In addition to helping develop your technical knowledge and experience, this postgraduate programme can give you greater confidence in your transferable and personal skills.
 These can include communication and teamwork, problem-solving, logical thinking and analytical skills, all of which will be invaluable for your career success.
 Engineers are an integral part of our society and are often sought after for their analytical, computing and managerial abilities.

-Successful completion of this course will help you progress to a management role in an engineering-based organisation.
-As a graduate of this double award master's degree, you'll possess an in-depth understanding of systems engineering in mechanical engineering.
+Successfully completing this course will help you progress to a management role in an engineering-based organisation.
+As a graduate of this master's degree, you'll possess an in-depth understanding of systems engineering in mechanical engineering.